Foreign Property Ownership in Cambodia – which is best for you?

 • Security Agreement

+The mortgage agreement is registered at the applicable government office and prevents any title transfer without your permission.
+Once these documents are in place the nominee can’t sell, transfer, move or do anything with the title without your expressed permission.
 When set up properly, this structure is a very strong and inexpensive form of property security for foreign owners.
 Another benefit of using a nominee structure is that there are no requirements for monthly/quarterly tax statements and more importantly, this structure does not attract any profit taxes.
+Once you have defined your property requirements and decided on your preferred foreign ownership structure, it’s time to look at some properties.
+Let’s go over the 3 most common property types; apartments, condos and landed property.

 Get to know the useful terminology for buying properties in Cambodia.